Like Father, Like Daughter – Maya Kepner

 Only a thin sliver of aluminum separated the two.

 With the hot Texas sun leaving beads of sweat across her brow, Maya believed “this was it.”
-But, before the stare down could go on much further, a chuckle came from the other end of the boat.

-At the time of the “Great Alligator Encounter,” Steve worked as the manager of the Laguna Atascosa National Wildlife Refuge in South Texas.
-So, opportunities for Maya to tag along were aplenty.
+At the time Steve worked as the manager of the Laguna Atascosa National Wildlife Refuge in South Texas.
+Opportunities for Maya to join were aplenty but soon enough, she wasn’t just tagging along.

-Soon enough, she wasn’t just tagging along.
-By the time the family moved to Northern California in the early 2000s, the father and daughter would gear up often for mornings in the wetlands.
+When family moved to Northern California in the early 2000s, the father and daughter would gear up often for mornings in the wetlands.

 “One of the things we loved to do together was duck hunt,” said Maya Kepner.
 “But it was never just about hunting, it was about spending time in the blinds, seeing the sun come up over the water, hearing the geese flap their wings across the wet fields.
 We’d become paralyzed watching these beautiful animals take flight overhead.”

+Overhead is where Maya would soon find herself as she was routinely flying with CDFW in a helicopter tracking Tule Elk throughout California.
 But the thrill of the new job was about to take a nose dive.
 Steep budget cuts meant state agencies would begin furloughing employees every Friday.
-With a bit less income heading her way, she used the new off days to team up with dad.
+With a bit less income, she used the off days to team up with dad.

 Maya, the once frightened girl in the canoe, is now the one who feels the joy of her child falling in love with the great outdoors.
-Just like she did with dad, Maya finds time to drag Dillon out into the fields whenever possible.
+Just like she did with dad, Maya finds time to drag Dillion out into the fields whenever possible.
 Something that is never protested by the dusty blonde-haired, 5-year-old who wants nothing more than an afternoon in the mud.

 Leave a Reply